 Step 2: Calculate the translation offset

 Now, we perform a simple subtraction to find the distance we need to move our data along each axis.
-The formula is straightforward: Offset = Target Coordinate - Source Coordinate
+The formula is straightforward: Offset = Target Coordinate - Source Coordinate.

 -